 I also left my freshman year with a foundation in international service and world politics.
 Thanks to a generous grant through American University Abroad, I was able to further my studies over the summer in Belfast, Northern Ireland.
 I took a course (“The Politics of Conflict Transformation”) taught by Professors Carolyn Gallagher and Kimberly Cowell-Myers.
 During the course, I visited government institutions, NGOs, political activists, academics and historical sites to learn about the history of paramilitary conflict in Belfast and elsewhere.
 I also conducted research in Belfast on victimhood in violent conflicts in order to present findings on possible reparations for victims post-conflict.
 It was here that I discovered I prefer to learn through immersive research and travel.

 Following my experience in Belfast, I have continued researching violence and paramilitary activity.
 I am currently researching how the international discourse on childhood and hegemonic Western definitions impact children’s role in conflict in varying cultural contexts.
 I also have spent this semester in a number of different roles- most notably I am interning at The Sheridan Group.
 At my current position, I have been given the opportunity to research development strategies to counter violent extremism as my internship project.
 I also work directly with our client portfolio, performing duties further outlined in my resume.

-Looking forward, I am interested in international development, terrorism research and paramilitary studies and more broadly, political consulting.
+Looking forward, I am interested in international development, terrorism research and paramilitary studies and more broadly, political consulting and communications.
 As a young person, I have a wide range of interests and passions.
 Most importantly, I am excited about learning and continuing to explore all that D.C. has to offer.